t3hmun/GratuitousGit/README.md

 # GratuitousGit
-Background python script to regulary commit and push changes on a timer.
+Python script that agressively commits and pushes changes using Git.

 ## What it does
 * Tries to commit every x seconds if a change has been made.